ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ARCore preview 2 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7.

-      - The Galaxy S7 is not officially ARCore supported but with the new preview 2 it works non the less.
+      - The Galaxy S7 is now officially ARCore preview 2 supported (https://developers.google.com/ar/discover/#supported_devices).

       - Fast movements and poorly lit areas can affect the quality of tracking sevearly.
       The positional tracking via the camera leads to small movements even when standing still or moving slowly.